ausgerechnet/cwb-ccc/README.md

 ## Introduction ##
-This module is a wrapper around the [IMS Open Corpus Workbench (CWB)](http://cwb.sourceforge.net/).
+This module is a Python wrapper around the [IMS Open Corpus Workbench (CWB)](http://cwb.sourceforge.net/).
 Main purpose of the module is to run queries, extract concordance lines, and calculate collocates.

 * [Introduction](#introduction)
   * [Prerequisites](#prerequisites)